New College of Interdisciplinary Arts and Sciences policies

 • students on academic probation

-For eAdvisor tracking and other general academic program information, students should see eAdvisor or their program major map.
+For eAdvisor tracking and other general academic program information, students should reference eAdvisor or their program major map.

 Credit and registration